14 Bands Who Wouldn’t Be Here Without Converge

 Few bands have had as much of an influence on modern hardcore and metal as Converge.
 Since their inception, the Salem, Massachusetts, quartet have excited audiences and alarmed purists with their incensed, wholehearted mixture of straight-razor riffs, off-kilter drumming, and vomited-forth vocals about the human condition.
 And this doesn’t even take into account the ways in which the members of the band have influenced the scene outside of Converge, from frontman Jacob Bannon starting formative hardcore label Deathwish Inc. to guitarist Kurt Ballou becoming one of hardcore’s most respected producers.

-In honor the fifteenth anniversary of Converge’s fifth album, You Fail Me, being released, we looked at the bands who simply wouldn’t exist without Converge.
+With that in mind, we looked at the bands who simply wouldn’t exist without Converge.
 Here’s who we came up with…

 It’s no secret that American blackened hardcore crew Trap Them at the very least respect Converge’s artistry, what with Kurt Ballou having produced all of their studio albums.
 More than that, though, it’s the band’s speedy, scraped-raw approach that shows their love of the specific style that Converge came to be known for.
 If you’ve overplayed Jane Doe and need something a little more Slayeriffic, this band’s an excellent option.